Divyaveni/FAKE-NEWS-DETECTION-USING-ML/README.md

 IDF is measure of how significant term is in the entire converse

-TFIDF vectorizer coverts the collection of raw document into a matrix of DFIDF features
+TFIDF vectorizer coverts the collection of raw document into a matrix of TFIDF features